 There has been proposed legislation in the past and there could be again in the future that requires radio broadcasters to pay additional fees such as a spectrum fee for the use of the spectrum or a royalty fee to record labels and performing artists for use of their recorded music.
 Currently, we pay royalties to song composers, publishers, and performers indirectly through third parties.
-Any proposed legislation that is adopted into law could add an additional layer of royalties to be paid directly to the record labels and artists.
-While this proposed legislation did not become law, it has been the subject of considerable debate and activity by the broadcast industry and other parties affected by the legislation.
+Any proposed legislation that becomes law could add an additional layer of royalties to be paid directly to the record labels and artists.
+These proposed royalties have been the subject of considerable debate and activity by the broadcast industry and other parties affected by the legislation.
 It is currently unknown what impact any potential required royalty payments would have on our results of operations, cash flows or financial position.